 I used to spend my Friday nights at parties and nightclubs.
 I would spend hours getting all dressed up, putting my makeup on and curling my hair.
-I craved the excitement of finally letting loose (i.e. getting intoxicated) just as much as I craved attention from men, because I thought attention meant popularity, beauty meant power and the attraction of men meant affection; love even.
+I craved the excitement of finally letting loose (i.e. drinking WAY too much) just as much as I craved attention, because I thought attention meant popularity, beauty meant power and the attraction of men meant affection; love even.

 It’s silly, I know…

-I feel sorry for the woman I used to be.
-I don’t say that to be mean, or in a vindictive or judgmental way, I mean I truly feel sadness in my heart for her; for the pain she was feeling and the loneliness she felt inside.
+My heart breaks for the woman I once was.
+I feel sadness in my heart for her; for the pain she was feeling and the loneliness she felt inside.
 I wish I could reach out and hug her so tight she would have no choice but to believe she was lovable, and I would tell her she is enough.
-I wish I could tell her to take the make-up off and wear clothes she feels comfortable in and laugh at herself, because she is pretty hilarious when she isn’t trying so hard to impress people.
+I wish I could tell her to take the make-up off, wear clothes she feels comfortable in and laugh at herself, because she is pretty hilarious when she isn’t trying so hard to impress people.

 It makes sense to me now, the addiction, the empty relationships, the isolation.
 She just wanted to feel accepted, she wanted to fit in; to feel secure.
 But she hadn’t quite learned the importance of loving herself yet, and so she built a wall to keep people at a safe distance; never too close, but always too far.

 Where she went wrong, was expecting something exterior to fill an interior void.
-She expected others to make her feel worthy, but it was others who made her feel neglected and taken advantage of….who made her feel used.
+She expected others to make her feel happy and loved.
 She didn’t know her worth, and because she didn’t value herself, she taught others to undervalue her too.
 She was wrong…and it still hurts sometimes.